kmauter/RankWebProject/README.md

 - [ ] If a user submitted a song but did not rank, they cannot win.
 Make Red in results
 - [ ] Calculate statistics for the game:
 - [ ] Each song avg rank, median rank, range, controversy score, user who submitted
-- [ ] Create a spreadsheet with all stats, ones given above and including additional song data from spotify

 ## During Finished Stage
 - [ ] Display winner and winning song prominently!